damianwalsh/damianwalsh.github.io/content/posts/dynamic-colour-palettes-with-oklch-and-css-custom-properties/dynamic-colour-palettes-with-oklch-and-css-custom-properties.md

 </p>
 <script async src="https://public.codepenassets.com/embed/index.js"></script>

-While vanilla CSS could achieve the same results, I built this system with SASS, which offers several advantages
+While vanilla CSS could achieve the same results, I built this system with SASS, which offers several advantages:

 - SASS loops, variables, and lists reduce repetition and enable dynamic value generation, making the code easier to update and maintain.
 - Since most calculations happen during compilation, browsers have less work to do at runtime.